fnproject/flow-lib-go/README.md

 If a panic occurs while invoking the continuation function, the panic value will be captured and the stage failed with the same value.

+### Are hot functions supported?

+Currently only cold functions are supported.

 ### Can I invoke other fn functions?

 Yes. `flows.CurrentFlow().InvokeFunction("myapp/myfn", req)`.
 See [here](examples/hello-flow/func.go) for a full example.